DreamingRaven/Word-Association/README.md

 For Everyone:

-	this project is part of a university module, creating an AI capable of passing a turing like test.
-Our AI will be a word association cappable, and will take on human stereotypichal personas.
+	This project is part of a university module, creating an AI capable of passing a Turing like test.
+Our AI will be a word association capable, and will take on human stereotypical personas.

 For Team:

-	Im aware that for some members, that they may not be familiar with gits or github.
-Please also remember to commit little but oftern.
+	I’m aware that for some members, that they may not be familiar with gits or GitHub.
+Please also remember to commit little but often.

 	To Do List: